KKocot/TodoApp/README.md

-Todo App as a first skills test.
+· Site created with React and TailWind.</br>
-In this project I focused mostly on TypeScript and fast styling with Tailwind.
+· In this project, I focused on React functionality.</br>
+· Application for creating and editing tasks.</br>

 Code on the live server
 https://todo-app-plum.vercel.app